Earl of Carnwath: Earldom of Carnwath

 The titles have a remainder to heirs male whatsoever bearing the name and arms of Dalzell.
-This means that they can pass to the senior male heir, whoever that is, outside of the line descending from the first holder the title, should that line become extinct.
-There is not the usual requirement that the heir be of the body of the original holder.
+This means that they can pass to the senior male heir, whoever that is, outside of the line descending from the first holder of the title, should that line become extinct; there is not the usual requirement that the heir be of the body of the original holder.
 The senior heir male is merely required to be of the bloodline and have the surname and arms of Dalzell.

-Succession by this special remainder was first to occur on the death of the fourth Earl in 1702, when the line of the first Earl became extinct.
-The Earldom was, therefore, able to pass through collateral succession to Sir Robert Dalzell, 3rd Baronet, the senior heir of the first Lord and a collateral heir of the first Earl being the great-grandson of the first Earl's brother.
+On the death of the fourth Earl in 1702, the line of the first Earl became extinct, and according to the special remainder the Earldom passed by collateral succession to Sir Robert Dalzell, 3rd Baronet, the senior heir of the first Lord and a collateral heir of the first Earl being the great-grandson of the first Earl's brother.
 But for this special remainder, he would have inherited only the Lordship, and the Earldom would have then become extinct.